Jmwofford/babyDiv_WDI-curriculum/instructor_notes/html/html-and-css.md

 Before we start adding content to the body lets create a file localy for our work so we can open it.

-Create a directory in you sandbox called `html-and-css`
+Create a directory in you in-class directory called `html-and-css`

 ```bash
 cd ~/ga/wdi/in-class